vbudi000/cloudpak8s/_content/mcm/cp4mcm_overview.md

 %}

 This repository provides documentation and access to automation for:
-1. Installing the Cloud Pak for Multicloud Management on Red Hat OpenShift on IBM Cloud, including automation (terraforms) for the installation.
+1. Installing the Cloud Pak for Multicloud Management online and in offline environments
-2. Installating Cloud Pak for Multicloud Management on VMWare, including automation (terraforms) for the installation.
+3. A set of common use cases describing the products fiunctionality
-3. A set of common use cases the documentation on how to demonstrate them.
+3. Offline git repo with sample source code

 ## MCM Component Architecture